psycoplankton/psycoplankton.github.io/projects.md

     - *Solution*: I modelled a fuzzy pre-processing layer which could be used with the existing node embedding generating algorithms.
 This layer was based on TSK Fuzzy Logic Systems and took as input the whole embedding, assigned membrship values to each embedding dimension, and then performed defuzzification to output crisp embeddings.
 It took 15 min to perform the whole operation on a graph with 60k edges.

-    The experiments were done with [Node2Vec](https://arxiv.org/abs/1607.00653) by A.Grover et. al., [DeepWalk](https://arxiv.org/abs/1403.6652) and [Struc2Vec](https://arxiv.org/abs/1704.03165) on Ca-GrQc and Biogrid-human dataset are in
+The experiments were done with [Node2Vec](https://arxiv.org/abs/1607.00653) by A.Grover et. al., [DeepWalk](https://arxiv.org/abs/1403.6652) and [Struc2Vec](https://arxiv.org/abs/1704.03165) on Ca-GrQc and Biogrid-human datasets.

-    - *Results*: I was somewhat successful in increasing the accuracy of the model as well as th F-1 score. however it only increased by
+    - *Results*: I was somewhat successful in increasing the accuracy of the model as well as th F-1 score. however it only increased by 0.1%.
-    0.1%.
 With some improvements in the structure and a good loss function, this pre-processing layer could be turned into an algorithm which will be able to learn much better and generate good results.

 - Currently (as of Oct 2024), I am working at [BingeClip.Ai](https://www.bingeclip.ai/) as a Machine Learning Engineer Intern.
-    - *Problem* The aim of the project is to optimize the inference pipeline and consequently the inference process for [CodeFormer](https://shangchenzhou.com/projects/CodeFormer/) architecure.
+    - *Problem*: The aim of the project is to optimize the inference pipeline and consequently the inference process for [CodeFormer](https://shangchenzhou.com/projects/CodeFormer/) architecure.
 To do this, I had to study some optimization methods like [Knowledge distillation](https://neptune.ai/blog/knowledge-distillation), [Quantization](https://www.youtube.com/watch?v=0VdNflU08yA), [Mixed Precision Training](https://arxiv.org/abs/1710.03740), [Open Neural Network Exchange](https://onnx.ai/) (ONNX) frameworks.
 I also grew familiar with Pytorch's API for Quantization and Mixed Precision Training.
 These are a little new and upgrades are always coming.
 I grew familiar with the code-former architecure.
 The authors have very appropriately used transformer module to capture facial relationships.
-This would not be possible with a multi layer perceptron or
+This would not be possible with a multi layer perceptron.

     - *Solutions*: I devised three solutions for this optimization problem.
         -  first of all, very simple approach is to use batch inference.
 The original pipeline is written in 'one image at a time' format, which will introduce redundant loops and will not use the full power of GPUs in the backend, which can parallelize the computation and hence increase time.
 To avoid redundant loops, I first introduced batches of test inputs and performed inference in order to save time.